alexdr0/inactSMP/README.md

 **Contributing makes the server more fun!
 Thanks for contributing! ** __**By Contributing you get your name in the ``/inact help`` command and below!**__

 ## Contributers
+Github Username | Sevrer Username and rank (You can open a PR to change your rank)

 [@alexdr0 - ``[Admin] __alexdr__``](https://github.com/alexdr0)